libresh/libre.sh/doc/migration-format.md

 * known/ - php files to be placed in the web root
 * known/.env - contains the MySQL password
 * known/login.txt - email address and password for the Known admin panel

-# Version 0.3 (proposed, not implemented yet)

-### General

-An IndieHosters migration archive is a directory structure (probably packaged up as a tar file or zip file).
-There should be a 'runme.sh' file in the root of the archive.

-### Single-tennant usage

-When executing `./runme.sh` from the folder on an empty server that supports Docker, a single-tennant server should be started.

-### Multi-tennant postfix-forwarder support

-When executing it on a server that is already running an instance of indiehosters/postfix-forwarder:0.3 on port 25 of the host system, any email forwarding rules for this domain should be added to the existing postfix-forwarder instance.

-### Multi-tennant haproxy support

-When executing it on a server that is already running an instance of indiehosters/haproxy:0.3 on ports 80 and 443 of the host system, the web app (if any) should be added as a backend to the existing haproxy instance.